 - Will our group have the site to ourselves?

 Probably not but it's likely you won't notice!
-We have an expansive site of 420 acres with 3 separate residential programming areas allowing us to offer a variety of concurrent programs.
+We have an expansive site of 165 ha with 3 separate residential programming areas allowing us to offer a variety of concurrent programs.
 It's common for smaller groups staying in our cabins to share space and eat together in our ELC dining area however the programming is generally scheduled separately.

 - Do you provide transportation to Cheakamus Centre?